-A braided bread eaten by Jewish people on Shabbat and other holidays, challah is absolutely delightful and delicious, able to be enjoyed by all people and in all contexts.
+A beautiful braided bread eaten by Jewish people on Shabbat and other holidays, challah is absolutely delightful and delicious, able to be enjoyed by all people and in all contexts.
 Plus, it looks pretty dang good on a dinner table.
 So if you want to make your own challah and have it turn out looking perfect and tasting great, here are some tips we recommend you follow.

 Use the Right Flour